Criticism of Christianity

-In modern times, Christianity has faced substantial criticism from a wide array of political movements and ideologies.
-In the late eighteenth century, the French Revolution saw a number of politicians and philosophers criticizing traditional Christian doctrines, precipitating a wave of secularism in which hundreds of churches were closed down and thousands of priests were deported or killed.
+In modernity, Christianity has faced substantial criticism from a wide array of political movements and ideologies.
+In the late eighteenth century, the French Revolution saw a number of politicians and philosophers criticizing traditional Christian doctrines, precipitating a wave of secularism in which hundreds of churches were closed and thousands of priests were deported or killed.
 Following the French Revolution, prominent philosophers of liberalism and communism, such as John Stuart Mill and Karl Marx, criticized Christian doctrine on the grounds that it was conservative and anti-democratic.
-Friedrich Nietzsche wrote that Christianity fosters a kind of slave morality which suppresses the desires which are contained in the human will.
-The Russian Revolution, the Chinese Revolution, and several other modern revolutionary movements have also led to the criticism of Christian ideas.
-The contemporary LGBT movements have criticized Christianity for homophobia and transphobia.
+Friedrich Nietzsche wrote that Christianity fosters a kind of slave morality that suppresses the desires contained in the human will.
+The Russian Revolution, the Chinese Communist Revolution, and several other modern revolutionary movements have also led to the criticism of Christian ideas.

-The formal response of Christians to such criticisms is described as Christian apologetics.
+Christians' formal response to such criticisms is described as Christian apologetics.
 Philosophers like Augustine of Hippo and Thomas Aquinas have been some of the most prominent defenders of the Christian religion since its foundation.

 Scripture

 Biblical criticism

-Biblical criticism, in particular higher criticism, covers a variety of methods which have been used since the Enlightenment in the early 18th century as scholars began to apply the same methods and perspectives which had already been applied to other literary and philosophical texts to biblical documents.
-It is an umbrella term which covers various techniques which are mainly used by mainline and liberal Christian theologians to study the meaning of biblical passages.
-It uses general historical principles, and it is primarily based on reason rather than revelation or faith.
+Biblical criticism, in particular higher criticism, covers a variety of methods which have been used since the Age of Enlightenment in the early 18th century as scholars began to apply the same methods and perspectives which had already been applied to other literary and philosophical texts to biblical documents.
+It is an umbrella term that covers various techniques that mainline and liberal Christian theologians mainly use to study the meaning of biblical passages.
+It uses general historical principles and is primarily based on reason rather than revelation or faith.
 There are four primary types of biblical criticism: